oneQuasi/chessing/README.md

 }
 ```

-`PieceProcessor` is how you can define pieces and piece behaviors.
+`PieceRules` is how you can define pieces and piece behaviors.

 - `process` is called after a board is setup, and provides a chance to cache piece moves or otherwise process the board.
 - `list_actions` lists actions that can be made with the piece.